• Home

-BMW’s R 80 G/S, which debuted in 1980, is considered by many to be the first ADV motorcycle.
+BMW’s R 80 G/S debuted in 1980 and is considered by many to be the first ADV motorcycle.
 While it may be the first one sold for that purpose, it’s not the first to see adventure.
 People like Robert Edison Fulton (One Man Caravan) and Ted Simon (Jupiter’s Travels) were logging around-the-world adventures on other motorcycles before the R 80 hit the road.
 Elspeth Beard rode a BMW on her RTW adventure, but it was a 1974 R 60/6 model street bike.

-Also pre-dating the R 80 was the Yamaha Enduro craze, starting in 1968, with clones to follow.
-That led to dirt riders discovering the joy of camping off their dual-purpose (as they were known then) machines.
-BMW eventually forged a reputation for large machines capable of rough going while carrying huge panniers.
-However, many of today’s adventure bikes trace their ancestry to those dual-purpose bikes of yore.
-As you’ll see below, some very capable affordable ADV motorcycles are today’s dual-sports.
+Also pre-dating the R 80 was the Yamaha Enduro craze, starting in 1968, with clones aplenty to follow.
+That led to dirt riders discovering the joy of camping off their dual-purpose (as we knew them then) machines.
+BMW went on to forge a reputation for large machines capable of rough going while carrying huge panniers.
+However, many of today’s adventure bikes trace their ancestry to those dual-purpose machines of yore.
+As you’ll see below, some very capable and affordable ADV motorcycles are today’s dual-sports.

 ADV Motorcycle Evolution

 Thirty years of evolution have brought new technologies to the adventure machine, but its mission remains the same: take the rider into and out of the backcountry.
 ADV motos have grown in size, sophistication, and cost to where riders may question if the price is worth the extra performance, weight, and options.
 How much horsepower does it take to have an adventure?
 Is traction control necessary?
-Can I explore the back roads without ride modes?
+Can I explore the back roads without ABS?
 My answers are not much, no, and absolutely.
 And finally, how much does a rider have to spend for a BDR-capable machine?
-Very little—I’ve done one on my 2003 Suzuki DR-Z 400S dual-sport, which is worth maybe $2,000.
-It was all the bike I needed, and I wouldn’t hesitate to take it on another BDR.
+Very little—I rode the Idaho route on my former 2003 Suzuki DR-Z 400S dual-sport, which was worth maybe $2,000.
+It was all the bike I needed, and I wouldn’t hesitate to ride another BDR on one.

-Our purpose here is to inform riders about new motorcycles in the 400cc class and above with MSRPs of less than $7,400.
-Of these, only the KTM 390 Adventure has significant tech, and it’s also the most expensive.
+Our purpose here is to inform riders about motorcycles in the 400cc class and above with MSRPs of less than $7,400.
 Having ridden since long before riding aids were invented, I’ve yet to buy into the need for many of the electronic features, though I do enjoy heated grips, and cruise control is mighty tempting.
-While riding aids can make motorcycling safer, especially for novices, learning to ride without their assistance will make you a better rider.
-So far, I prefer an uncomplicated, decent handling machine that will take me to the middle of nowhere and back in reasonable comfort.
+While riding aids like ABS and traction control can make motorcycling safer, especially for novices, learning to ride without their assistance will make you a better rider.
+After 5 decades in the saddle, I’m still happy with an uncomplicated, decent handling machine that will take me to the middle of nowhere and back.

 Performance Data

 A note about horsepower and torque numbers: not all manufacturers supply them.
-Where they do, the values are generally greater than those recorded in dynamometer runs performed by Dirt Rider and Cycle World magazines.
-These dyno numbers are denoted by DR and CW in the engine performance specifications.
-Motorcycle weights are those provided by the manufacturers as “curb,” which includes a full tank of gas, oil in the crankcase, and a battery.
-Where not provided, a magazine-derived weight is used.
+Where they do, the values are generally greater than those recorded in the dynamometer runs performed by Dirt Rider and Cycle World magazines.
+If available, these dyno numbers are denoted by DR and CW in the engine performance specifications.
+Unless otherwise noted, motorcycle weights are those provided by the manufacturers as “curb,” which includes a full tank of gas, oil in the crankcase, and a battery.

 The Motorcycles